 He was dubbed the „Soldier King“ but this term is too misleading as he was more than that.
 To emphasize, he was not only responsible for the framework of a proper administration but Frederick William was successful in efficiently managing his nation’s agriculture, crafts, production and trade.
 He did so by bringing foreign skilled workers into the country and making them hardworking and appreciative citizens.

-Frederick William I was born in Berlin in 1688 and, even as a boy, scrutinized his cheerful father’s (Friedrich I) wasteful practices during his reign whilst being dominated by of his courtiers.
+Frederick William I was born in Berlin in 1688 and, even as a boy, scrutinized his pomp-loving father’s (Friedrich I) wasteful practices during his reign whilst being dominated by of his courtiers.
 When he finally became king in 1713 and after inheriting high debts, he tried to remedy the economy in a radical manner.
-One of his immediate actions was to sell or rent most of the inherited locks as well as reducing farm expenses to a mere 20%.
+One of his immediate actions was to sell or rent most of the inherited palace buildings as well as reducing expenses for the royal court to a mere 20%.

 In contrast to his ancestors and rulers in neighboring countries, he did not build a single new palace.
 Rather, he focused his efforts on the construction of utility buildings.